Teaching with Standards

 - WIDA Standards, Performance Definitions and the Features of Academic Language to learn more about the language of school

-WIDA provides a variety of resources that help you understand how to use the standards.
-For example, in the English Language Development Standards and Spanish Language Development Standards guides, WIDA provides examples of each standard within a classroom context and makes explicit connections to content standards.
+WIDA provides a variety of resources that help you understand how to use standards.
+For example, in the WIDA English Language Development Standards Framework, 2020 Edition and WIDA Spanish Language Development Standards guides, WIDA provides examples of each standard within a classroom context and makes explicit connections to content standards.

 In addition, language development is differentiated across six proficiency levels according to performance criteria using three dimensions of language: word, sentence and discourse.
 WIDA provides similar, but more age-appropriate resources for early language development.
 This approach allows teachers to notice what students can do and to scaffold learning targets that support language growth.